This post won’t make sense unless you have read Part I. Go HERE to read it.

 Perhaps just as infant baptism evolved into the practice of the church after Christendom became the rule of the land, now as Christendom fades away we should re-examine the practice.
 Saying this may get me defrocked, or at least mocked in certain circles, but I think we should at least have the conversation.
 Let me give a living example of why.

 Our church has a growing ministry to young adults, called “Seekers”.
 They meet for dinner church on Sunday evenings, led by a husband and wife who volunteer their time to plan worship, preach and teach, and coordinate food.
 From very small beginnings the group continues to grow with upwards of 25 to 30 attending most Sundays.
 At their request, the clergy join them from time to time, offering Eucharist once a month and taking our turns at preaching.
 I spent a lot of time with them this past summer, and the question of sacraments kept bubbling up.
 Many of these young people had been wounded by the church, judged unfit or ignored because of their age.
 Many have heistantly stuck a toe in the water of organized religion once again by joining this group.
 They are passionate about their faith and yearning to learn more about Jesus.
 So I began a conversation with them about baptism.
 I asked them if they had been baptized, a handful said yes, most of the others said they weren’t really sure.
 So I asked them to find out – talk to a parent or grandparent if they were able to.
 When they reported back most gave exactly the same story.
 Yes, they had been baptized as babies, but their family didn’t go to church.
 They got the baptism “done”, and that was it.
 They didn’t remember it of course.
-And they asked me if they could be “really” baptized now.images
+And they asked me if they could be “really” baptized now.

 Over several weeks my associate, myself, and the leaders taught about baptism and sacraments.
 Then we did it.
 On a Sunday afternoon we met at the beach, liturgy in hand, guitar music leading us to “Wade in the water, wade in the water children, God’s gonna trouble the water.”
 Two of the seekers had not been baptized and it was my privilege to offer the sacrament, standing in the surf of the Atlantic.
 For the others we did a renewal of baptism vows.
 Of course I had explained to them you cannot be baptized twice and that nothing can break the bond established at their baptism, even if they didn’t remember it.
 But that evening, they made promises and we poured water on them to remind them of their baptism, anointed them with oil to remind them that they have been sealed by the Holy Spirit and marked as Christ’s own, forever.
 Fourteen young people between 20 and 30 years old ventured into the water and came out of it delighted to have made a commitment to Christ, this time one they fully participated in and fully agreed with and will forever remember.
 So will I.

 Traditional Anglicans will ask why we just didn’t have them confirmed?
 I believe for some of them they will be confirmed as they become more comfortable with the Episcopal church and organized religion.
 They just are not there yet.
 But they are changed.
 They are different.
-And the Holy Spirit images-3was present in a powerful way on that beach, in that water, and in their hearts.
+And the Holy Spirit was present in a powerful way on that beach, in that water, and in their hearts.

 I think it will stick.In fact, I know it will.